ahmadalkawasmeh/Scrabble/README.md

 		- "Game History Options" contains the following:
 			- "Undo" retracts your last move
-			- "Redo" reinstates your undon move, basically a Undo for your Undo
+			- "Redo" reinstates your undone move, basically a Undo for your Undo

-		- "Help" contains the following:
-			- "View Game Instructions" lets you view the game instructions
-			- "View ReadMe" lets you see the ReadMe file

 	- Game Board
 		- In the middle of the screen you will see all the squares for the game board where you will place your letters to form words.